 Sputnik V Vaccine Description

-The Russian COVID-19 vaccine Sputnik V (Gam-COVID-Vac) is an adenoviral-based vaccine against the SARS-CoV-2 coronavirus.
+The COVID-19 vaccine Sputnik V (Gam-COVID-Vac) is an adenoviral-based vaccine against the SARS-CoV-2 coronavirus.
 Sputnik V uses a weakened virus to deliver small parts of a pathogen and stimulate an immune response.

-And, is a vector vaccine based on adenovirus DNA, in which the SARS-CoV-2 coronavirus gene is integrated.
-Adenovirus is used as a “container” to deliver the coronavirus gene to cells, start the synthesis of the envelope proteins of the new coronavirus “introducing” the immune system to a potential enemy.
+It is a vector vaccine based on adenovirus DNA, in which the SARS-CoV-2 coronavirus gene is integrated.
+Adenovirus is used as a “container” to deliver the coronavirus gene to cells and start the synthesis of the new coronavirus's envelope proteins, “introducing” the immune system to a potential enemy.

-The Russian vaccine Sputnik V (Gam-COVID-Vac) intends to reduce the time taken for the actual development of immunity to SARS-CoV-2, the virus behind the COVID-19 pandemic.
+The Sputnik V (Gam-COVID-Vac) vaccine intends to reduce the time taken for the actual development of immunity to SARS-CoV-2, the virus behind the COVID-19 pandemic.

 In May 2020, a state institute, the Gamaleya National Research Centre of Epidemiology and Microbiology, announced that it had developed the vaccine, which does not have any side effects.
 The first vaccination leads to humoral cellular immunity, and once a second vaccination is administered, memory cells are formed.